Wiss/.dotfiles/README.md

 # Wakatime

-Install using the following instructions:
+Install it using the following instructions:
 [wakatime for emacs](https://wakatime.com/emacs)
-`

-`